So: what our Lord Jesus said is crystal clear.

 Well, that’s where we are measured by strict justice;

 no excuses, no mulligans, no leeway.
-We get exactly what we deserve.
+We get precisely what we deserve.

 Don’t like that?
 No problem.
 God also offers the Mercy Plan.